This is more remote destination, and do not expect any crowds. Unlike some other areas around Moab, e.g. Wall Street

 are located in 3 separate and yet very close by sections:

 Baker Slab: named for the late Mike Baker, who established most of the routes here.
 This is the western more slab with established routes.
 You have to scramble through boulder fields and up onto a ledge to access these slabs.
 Bring 70 meter rope!
 (Bjornastad is describing some routes being 41 meters long, however our 70 meter rope was plenty sufficient - about 2 meters left, the routes are winding a little bit on the slab).
-The routes are long and 60 make not make it even with elongation during lowering down.
+The routes are long and 60 meter rope may not make it even with elongation during lowering down.
 All routes are one pitch and over 100 feet long.
 There is a belay bolt right at the start of Learning Curve (use this belay bolt for all climbs except the Unknown and Lesson in Braille).

 1. Unknown 5.9+: on the left side.
 Climb over boulders to the base of a thin left facing corner past bolts to a 2 bolt anchor.
 I did not climb this one.